-To make Rutgers a nationally and internationally recognized leader in and provider of advanced computing/cyberinfrastructure (ACI) to advance the frontiers of research, pedagogy, and innovation.
+To position Rutgers as a nationally and internationally recognized leader in and provider of advanced research computing/cyberinfrastructure (ACI) to advance the frontiers of research, pedagogy, and innovation.

-To provide strategic leadership in advancing Rutgers University’s research and scholarly achievements on all campuses through next generation computing, data science, networking, and creative learning environments through partnership and collaborations with the Office of Research and Economic Development, the Office of Information Technology, and the academic and research communities, both internal and external.
+To provide strategic leadership, expertise, and support to further Rutgers University’s research and scholarly achievements on all campuses through next generation computing, data science, networking, and creative learning environments in partnership with the Office of Research and Economic Development, the Office of Information Technology, and the academic and research communities, both internal and external.

 - Grow, develop, design, and build a world class One-Rutgers ACI ecosystem to meet current and future needs of the research community across all campuses

 - Grow and develop an ACI education, outreach, and training (workforce development) program aimed at developing a community of next generation ACI users and practitioners

 - Offer user, application, and system support on OARC maintained resources so as to meet the needs of the Rutgers research communities on all campuses

 - Build an environment that fosters collaboration between diverse communities both internal and external

 - Increase university and industry partnerships

 - Identify new cyberinfrastructure funding opportunities and projects to foster sustainability, growth, and innovation.
 We will partner with Faculty, not compete.

 - Present IT as a strategic asset rather than a utility

 - Develop cloud strategies to create new opportunities for the Rutgers community (includes Open Science Grid, XSEDE, Amazon Web Services, Azure, Google)

 - Align OARC projects and priorities with Rutgers University goals, priorities, and mission